 Rivers and Lochs Institute

-Based in the heart of the Highlands and Islands the RLI is uniquely placed to work with local communities, freshwater and fisheries managers, businesses and government agencies to provide scientific support to protect and conserve freshwater biodiversity and manage sustainable wild fisheries.
+Based in the heart of the Highlands and Islands the Rivers and Lochs Institute (RLI) is uniquely placed to work with local communities, freshwater and fisheries managers, businesses and government agencies to provide scientific support to protect and conserve freshwater biodiversity and manage sustainable wild fisheries.

-Key information and contact details:
+Key information and contact details

 You can find more information at the River and Lochs website.

 Prof Eric Verspoor

 The Lochs and Rivers Institute, Inverness College UHI, 1 Inverness Campus, IV2 5NA